 ABOUT LOVING PET INN ADOPTIONS

 Loving Pet Inn Adoptions was organized in 2010 as a not-for-profit 501(c)3 charitable organization.
 LPIA is an all volunteer based non-profit that receives no funding from the state, county, or city.
 We operate solely on individual / corporate donations, fund-raising events and awarded grants.
-94% of all monies goes towards the care of the animals and financial aid for spay/neuter.
+94% of all monies goes towards financial aid for spay/neuter and the care of the animals.

 LPIA focuses on providing financial aid for spay neuter & medical needs for pets in our community through its Spay Today Outreach Program (STOP).
 We are working to eradicate the pet overpopulation problem in our country and reduce the number of animals born by aggressively spaying and neutering owned pets and feral cats.
 We are foster based and do rescue abandoned and shelter dogs, take care of their veterinary and rehabilitation needs until ready for adoption.
 We are dedicated to take back any pets who have been adopted from LPIA in the past.

 - Waggin' Wild 5K Rescue Run-Walk is held the first Saturday in March.
 Mark you calendars